Achilles-Software/Entities.Sqlite/README.md

 If you are willing to contribute to this repo by beta testing, please add a comment to the [Beta Testing Issue](https://github.com/achilles-software/entities.sqlite/issues/4)

 # Features
+* Code First fluent API for database modelling
+* Database creation from entity model
 * Linq provider for entity queries
-* Fluent interface for configuring entity mappings
-* Database creation from entity model

 # Getting Started
 Please review the included sample Todo App to help you get started with developing your mobile app with Entities.Sqlite.